jkraybill/workers-and-resources-productivity-mod/README.md

-# Productivity mod for Workers & Resources: Soviet Republic
+# JK's Productivity Mod for Workers & Resources: Soviet Republic
 A scenario creation mod for the game "Workers &amp; Resources: Soviet Republic".
 It creates a unique set of economics for every new game by changing building production rates and costs.

 In its base confiuration, it makes the game harder but more varied.
 The script can also be used to make the game easier or generate extremely challenging economic situations.